andreoliwa/nitpick/README.md

 ### Install

-On macOS, install the latest release with [Homebrew](https://github.com/Homebrew/brew):
+On macOS/Linux, install the latest release with [Homebrew](https://github.com/Homebrew/brew):

     brew install andreoliwa/formulae/nitpick

     # To install the latest version from the `develop` branch:
     brew install andreoliwa/formulae/nitpick --HEAD

-On archlinux, install with yay:
+On Arch Linux, install with yay:

     yay -Syu nitpick